Start your Notice of Intended Marriage here.

 NB.
 You need to have made your booking before you can complete your NoIM.

-Start your Notice of Intended Marriage on-lineYour NoIM needs to be typed.
+Click here to start your NoIM online.Your NoIM needs to be typed into this site.
 Use this button to access the online application which will guide you through the form with hints and tips.

 Watch this video for a summary of what's involved in completing your NoIM on-line